Furman-Editions-In-Progress/xolotl/tasks.md

 - CEX Aggregator: Concatenate several CEX files into a single library.
 	- Validation
 	- Authority?
+- Distributed-processing model for SCS Microservice.
+CITE Libraries ported to [Apache-Spark](https://spark.apache.org).

-## Unquestioned Desiderata for Codex Xolotl
+## Desiderata for Codex Xolotl

 - CEX Texts for Torquemada, Ixtlilxochitl, Anon.
 - 20–50 comments on the little fragments.
 Based on a shared Google Doc, shared.